JeffersonLennart/importador-acme/README.md

 ## Project Overview
 ACME is a Peruvian industrial equipment supplier serving clients across different industries.
 The company sells both its own manufactured products and imported equipment for which it has exclusive distribution rights.

-Products are grouped into several categories—such as pumps, valves, generators, and boilers—and ACME competes with other vendors within each segment.
+Products are grouped into several categories such as pumps, valves, generators, and boilers and ACME competes with other vendors within each segment.

 Each client has one or more physical locations (up to five nationwide).
 These locations are organized into predefined sales territories: North, Central, South, Jungle, Central Highlands, Lima Provinces, and Metropolitan Lima.
 Every territory is assigned to a salesperson responsible for achieving the annual sales targets.